KenticoDevTrev/MVCCaching/README.md

 1. Go to the [MVCCaching.Kentico](https://github.com/KenticoDevTrev/MVCCaching/tree/master/MVCCaching.Kentico) Folder on GitHub
 1. Copy and include the Infrastructure into your Kentico MVC Site
 1. Add the code found in the [Global.asax.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico/Global.asax.cs) Application_Start method into your application's Application_Start
+1. If your Application's class name in your Global.asax is not "MvcApplication", then replace `MvcApplication` in the `Infrastructure\Caching\Startup\DependencyResolverConfig.cs` file with your class name.
 1. Optionally add the [Globa.asax.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico/Global.asax.cs) GetVaryByCustomString method.

 # Usage
-1. See Documentation.md for full documentation
+1. See [Documentation.md](https://github.com/KenticoDevTrev/MVCCaching/blob/master/Documentation.md) for full documentation

 # Contributions, but fixes and License
 Feel free to Fork and submit pull requests to contribute.